ugcd/ugcd.github.io/pages/projects/gait2/index.md

-_MatrixeQTL_ within GAIT2-specific settings seems to show consistent results in terms of the _genome-wide_ significant signals, but the overall tendency was towards overestimation of the p-values.
+_MatrixeQTL_ within GAIT2-specific settings seems to show consistent results in terms of the _genome-wide_ significant signals, but the overall tendency is towards overestimation of the p-values.
 Thus, the reported signals are needed to be further refined with a more precise approach.
 In general, the prioritization of SNPs produced by _MatrixeQTL_ is a good starting point to cope with the large-scale problem of QTL mapping.